-YOUR RULE OF THIRDS ASSIGNMENT IS DUE ON WEDNESDAY.
+YOUR RULE OF THIRDS ASSIGNMENT IS DUE NO LATER THAN WEDNESDAY.
 Please hand in all the required materials, and copy your renamed photos to your assignment folder on TEAMS.
 See me if you are having any issues.

 Today we are going to continue on looking at the "art of photography" by looking at 7 really cool concepts that will make your compositions stand out from the rest!
 This handout will help organize your learning.